Mechanical engineering technology – fuel cell major

 - Associate of applied science in mechanical engineering technology

-The mechanical engineering technology program is accredited by the Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (TAC of ABET); www.abet.org
+The mechanical engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org

 Potential employers include